Search:

 5. Avoid intoxicants: alcohol, tobacco and recreational drugs.
 (You may take prescription drugs.)

 6. Avoid eating more than one meal that day.
-The meal is taken before noon, and once one has stopped eating for thirty minutes, the meal is considered finished.
+The meal is taken before noon, and once one has stopped eating for 30 minutes, the meal is considered finished.
 At other times of the day one can take light drinks, but not undiluted whole milk or fruit juice with pulp.
 Avoid eating meat, chicken, fish, eggs, onions, garlic and radishes.

 7. Avoid sitting on a high, expensive bed or seat with pride.
 Also avoid sitting on animal skins.

-8. Avoid wearing jewelry, perfume, and make-up.
+8. Avoid wearing jewelry, perfume, and makeup.
 Avoid singing, dancing or playing music with attachment.

-For a precept to be broken completely, four conditions must be present:
+For a precept to be broken completely, four conditions must be present

-2. There is an object of the action, e.g. a being that is killed or an object that is stolen.
+2. There is an object of the action, e.g., a being that is killed or an object that is stolen.

 3. One does the action.
 If one tells someone else to kill, steal or lie, it is also a transgression.

-4. The action is completed, e.g. the being dies before oneself or one thinks, "This is mine."
+4. The action is completed, e.g., the being dies before oneself or one thinks, “This is mine.”

 Preliminary prayers